About Endgame Viable

 About Me

 This site, Endgame Viable, is where I’ve done most of my blogging since about 2012.
-I often write about games I’m playing, but sometimes I write about programming or writing or music or whatever.
+In the last few years I’ve been writing newsletter-style posts twice a month two posts a month about games I’m playing, or things I’m watching, or programming or writing or music or whatever.
 I don’t write reviews, and I usually don’t write about myself.
-Since 2023, I’ve fallen into a posting schedule of twice a month.

 I can trace my origins in writing “blog posts” back to around 1997, when I posted “match summaries” on a Quake clan web site.
 I’ve maintained one or more of my own web sites since 1998.
 My first semi-regular blogging, in the format that we know today, began around 2003 on my real name web site, using a PHP blog platform that I wrote myself.
 I wrote about politics and current events until around 2010 when I got bored with that.
 I still have an interest in such things, but I certainly wouldn’t write political commentary now.